slysiou/jeedom-docker-compose/readme.md

 ## Warning

-Lot of plugin use network broadcast and can not work in a docker container.
-It is recommended to run Jeedom in VM or physical machine like RPI.
+Lot of plugin use network broadcast and make it difficult to work properly in a docker container.

 ## Usage